hexbus/ppebcr-docs/README.md

 - Parameters may be freely omitted if not used — defaults will apply.
 - File paths are relative to SD root unless using full directory trees.
-- Paths are case-sensitive depending on SD card formatting.
 - MAC addresses for Bluetooth fields use uppercase `HH:HH:HH:HH:HH:HH` format.
 - CART2 adds a Review Module Library entry on the TI title screen; CART3 is not implemented due to memory constraints (thread page 47)
 ---